Reading Project Icon

 Date Read: 16 June 2022

 Many who profess a love of Dickens’s most popular novels may not have heard of Master Humphrey’s Clock.
 It’s now a literary curiosity from the nineteenth century you will probably have to track down online if you’re interested, because it’s unlikely you will stumble across it serendipitously in a bookstore.
 You can download a copy of Master Humphrey’s Clock for free from Project Gutenberg.
 In its modern form – I read the Dover Thrift Edition shown on the left – Master Humphrey’s Clock is just over a hundred pages.
 By ‘modern form’ I mean two things.
-First, that it is now published as a single volume when .
+First, that it is now published as a single volume when it was originally published as a weekly periodical.
 Second, the bulk of the original periodical publication has now been excised in modern versions because Dickens published two novels, The Old Curiosity Shop and Barnaby Rudge, as part of the magazine, and they are now published as separate novels.

 Master Humphrey’s Clock is not a novel.
 Excluding the two novels that were originally published in it, it provided a meta-textual story that introduced the articles and stories Dickens hoped would comprise the contents of the periodical.
 Like his other works it was eventually published as a book in 1840, or three volumes, which included the two novels that appeared in the periodical along with short stories and other miscellanea in the order they originally appeared in the periodical.
 Initially, the periodical had been intended as a vehicle to publish the work of other writers, with Dickens contributing to it occasionally.
 Dickens was to receive £50 for each issue plus a share of half the profits, potentially netting him £5000 a year, since the distribution of the periodical was to include Europe and America, making the magazine’s success of importance to him.
 However, no other writers contributed to the periodical and Dickens was forced to contribute all the material, leaving him with a tight weekly deadline that was worse than the monthly deadlines he faced for his previous novels.